-The mission of the Cancer Prevention and Population Sciences Program is to conduct exceptional research in cancer prevention and control through innovative, multi-disciplinary scientific interactions that will lead to reductions in cancer morbidity and mortality.
+The mission of the Cancer Prevention and Population Sciences (CPPS) Program is to conduct exceptional translational research in cancer prevention and control.
+CPPS achieves this by promoting and facilitating innovative, multi-disciplinary scientific interactions focused on reducing cancer morbidity and mortality and improving cancer outcomes.

-The scientific goals are organized into the following two themes:
+The scientific goals are organized into the following three Aims:

 We are conducting innovative multidisciplinary cancer prevention and population sciences research at Baylor College of Medicine, Texas Children’s Cancer Center at Texas Children’s Hospital, Children’s Nutrition Research Center, Ben Taub Hospital/Harris Health, the Michael E. DeBakey VA Medical Center, and within the Harris County area.
 In the near future our research will be extended to Baylor St. Luke’s Medical Center as well.
 The depth and breadth of our CPPS Program membership allows us to uniquely address the broad spectrum of cancer research.